-The 3rd Infiltration Tunnel - The Third Tunnel of Aggression is one of four known tunnels situated within the Demilitarized Zone (DMZ) separating North Korea and South Korea.
-Located more than 70 meters beneath the ground and at 265 meters long via a steep slope, The Third Tunnel of Aggression is a highlight of any DMZ tour.
-The tunnel was built by North Korea in the 1970s, who initially denied its existence when South Korea discovered it later.
-The North were then said to have claimed it was a coal mine, before it was revealed that they had dug the tunnel in order to launch a surprise attack on Seoul.
+The 3rd Infiltration Tunnel - The 'Third Tunnel of Aggression' is one of four known tunnels situated within the DMZ.
+The 265m long, steeply sloping tunnel was built by North Korea in the 1970s and is located more than 70m underground.
+North Korea initially denied its existence when South Korea discovered, then later claimed that it was a coal mine.
+It was eventually revealed that they had dug the tunnel to launch a surprise attack on Seoul.
 The South eventually took control of the tunnel, blocking off the demarcation line with the North via concrete barricades.